ArpNetworking/metrics/README.md

 Finally, all three development components are started with remote debugging enabled.
 The ports for each service are:

 * Metrics Aggregator Daemon - 9001
-* Cluster Aggregator - 9002
+* Metrics Portal - 9002
-* Metrics Portal - 9003
+* Cluster Aggregator - 9101 through 9103 (depending on how many instances are launched)

 Prerequisites
 -------------